-This has to be one of the ultimate comfort puddings on a cold winters day, served with lashings of hot custard…and so simple to be made gluten free too!
+This self saucing chocolate pudding has to be one of the ultimate comfort puddings on a cold winters day, served with lashings of hot custard (what! it’s spring Rebecca! yes I realise that, this post has had a face lift – LOOK! shiny new photos) where was I…and so simple to be made gluten free and vegan too!
 For those unfamiliar with self saucing puddings, have faith with the method, it seems completely daft to make a sponge batter and then drown it in a runny chocolate liquid but believe me, this works.
 The chemistry of baking means the sauce sinks and thickens at the bottom and a super soft moist sponge appears on top by magic.
 The best bit of all…that first dip into the pudding to see the hidden treasure beneath, it never fails to make me smile.

-- In a large bowl cream the butter and caster sugar until light.
+In a large bowl cream the butter (or dairy free spread) and caster sugar until light.

 - Sift in flour, baking powder and cocoa